-For situations where chain of custody is required, a Chain-of-Custody Kit is available, see COCH / Chain-of-Custody Processing.
+For situations where chain of custody is required, a Chain-of-Custody Kit is available, see FENTX / Fentanyl with Metabolite Confirmation, Chain of Custody, Urine.

 Clinical Reference Provides recommendations for further in-depth reading of a clinical nature

-1. Gutstein HB, Akil H: Opioid analgesics.
-In Goodman & Gilman's: The Pharmacological Basis of Therapeutics.
+1. Gutstein HB, Akil H: Chapter 21: Opioid analgesics.
+In Goodman and Gilman's: The Pharmacological Basis of Therapeutics.
 Vol. 11.
 Edited by JG LL Hardman, AG Gilman.
-New York, McGraw-Hill Book Company Inc. 2006, Chapter 21
+New York, McGraw-Hill Book Company Inc. 2006

 2. Kerrigan S, Goldberger BA: Opioids.
 In Principles of Forensic Toxicology.
 Second Edition.
 Edited by ZB Levine.
 Washington DC, AACC Press, 2003, pp 187-205